drivera123/LDRS591/_pages/unit-2-learning-activities.md

 c) Next, watch the two videos in the section "using the web."
 There are two short videos on using google scholar and assessing online resources in this section.

-### Learning Activity 8: Blog post 3
+### Learning Activity 14 - Blog post

 Create a new blog post, and describe what sources of information you will use the most to conduct research on your topic.
 How will you evaluate these sources to make sure they are credible and reliable sources of information?
-Add your post to the "Learning Activities" and "Unit 2" categories.

-###
+Make sure you add a link to this page in your post.

+##### Categories for this post:
+* ldrs591
+* Unit 2
+* Learning Activity 14